helico-kalki/Kalki/README.md

 ## Installation
 You'll need PyQt6 and Pillow.

-Press the arrow on the green code button, download the zip, get the folder out of the zip-File.
+Press the arrow on the green code button, download the zip, get the Kalki-main folder out of the zip-File.

 You probably will need to type this into the Terminal (Visual Studio Code):